This post may contain affiliate links.

 By buying your cupboard goods in advance you can save yourself money.
 Stock up when items are on offer and keep an eye on expiration dates.
 I bought mincemeat for just 10p and it is good until 2017.
 I’ve used a few jars throughout the year but as this is normally £2.19 per jar this is a fantastic saving!

 I live in a flat and my husband is the driver.
 I like to visit the supermarket every few days in the run up to Christmas and I often get great items reduced.
 Also I bake my own brioche, rolls, breads and all sorts – to stock up my freezer for guests.
+I love to make stuffing from scratch, prepare air fryer roast potatoes and even cook a chicken in my slow cooker.

 Pin it for later